 Our team are professional, emotionally mature and business-focussed: we work hard and keep our promises.

-* a pet hate of body corporates is the 'extra charges' page of the body corporate management contract.
-If you've been charged extra by your body corporate manager for an email, a phone call, an envelope, portal access and so on, perhaps you too will appreciate a fixed price per lot per annum for standard services.
+* a pet hate of body corporates is the 'extras' section on the manager's invoices.
+If you've been charged extra for an email, a phone call, an envelope, an insurance claim, software, portal access and so on, perhaps you too will appreciate a fixed price.

 Your property is an important and valuable family asset and you want your body corporate to be run professionally.

 When we're asked to get involved with a new property, we want to know who and what we will be working with.
-So our first action is to conduct a comprehensive review of the property, its CTS and CMS documents, the committee, the by-laws, the finances and the minutes.
+So our first action is to conduct a 'due diligence' review of the property, its CTS and CMS documents, the committee, the by-laws, the finances and the minutes.

 Wherever possible we use digital processes and solutions for documents and communication so you can have 24/7 online access to your scheme and its management.
 If you need something on paper you can download it or we can send it to you.